Rash Behari Bose: Legacy

 On 26 December 1967, the Posts and Telegraphs Department of India issued a special postage stamp in honour of Rash Behari Bose.

 In popular culture

 In the 2019 Indian Bengali-language television series titled Netaji which depicts the life of Netaji Subhash Chandra Bose, Fahim Mirza played the role of Rash Behari Bose.

+Bhuvan Bam played Bose in The Revolutionaries (2026).